 Preheat the oven to 160C and line 2-3 trays with baking paper/parchment.

 Work with one ball of dough at a time, leaving the other in the refrigerator, until you’re ready to use it.
-Roll the dough out between two pieces of baking paper/parchment to approximately 2mm in thickness.
+Remove from the refrigerator and roll the dough, between two pieces of baking paper/parchment, to 3mm in thickness.
+However, if it’s a particularly warm day, please follow the instructions in the notes above.

 Cut out the shapes, peel away all the surrounding dough and set aside to reuse.
 Gently peel the biscuits off the baking paper/parchment, which should come away quite easily, and transfer them to the prepared trays.
 You can put them quite close together, about 3cm apart, as they don’t spread too much during baking.